univention/univention-corporate-server/doc/manual/software/software-monitor.rst

 The software monitor can be installed from the Univention App Center with the application :program:`Software installation monitor`.
 Alternatively, the software package :program:`univention-pkgdb` can be installed.
-Additional information can be found in :ref:`computers-softwaremanagement-installsoftware`.
+Additional information can be found in :ref:`computers-softwaremanagement-install-software`.

 UCS systems update their entries automatically when software is installed, uninstalled or updated.
 The system on which the software monitor is operated is